Paris 3-Day Itinerary

 Route at a glance

-This 3-day Paris route begins with a relaxed day along the Seine and around Notre-Dame, then moves into a fuller day of major sights with the Louvre, Tuileries, Montmartre, and evening Eiffel Tower views, before finishing on the Left Bank with Musée d'Orsay, Saint-Germain-des-Prés, and departure.
+This 3-day Paris route starts along the Seine and around Notre-Dame, continues with a full day covering the Louvre, Tuileries, Montmartre, and Eiffel Tower views, and finishes on the Left Bank with Musée d'Orsay and Saint-Germain before departure.

 • Seine walk & Notre-DameDay 1